Quick Tips: Babyproofing Your Home

 To prevent choking

-- Keep small objects or parts of objects—such as toy pieces, coins, buttons, marbles, rubber bands, and balloons—out of reach.
+- Keep small objects or parts of objects out of reach.
+This includes toy pieces, coins, buttons, marbles, rubber bands, and balloons.

 - Remove mobiles from cribs and playpens before your baby is able to reach up and grab them.